 PSHE

-PSHE is taught as a discrete subject, following the Jigsaw and SEAL curriculums, but also constitutes an important part of the day-to-day conversations we hold with our pupils during reflection times or restorative conversations.
+PSHE is taught as a discrete subject, following the Jigsaw curriculum, but also constitutes an important part of the day-to-day conversations we hold with our pupils during reflection times or restorative conversations.
 We support our pupils and their families in making better health choices through cooking sessions and daily conversations.
-We use the Zones of Regulation to teach self-regulation and our focus is to help our pupils develop their self-esteem, empathy and build better relationships by taking responsibilities for their actions.
-Our Golden Rules encourage them to become better citizens.

 PE